ApplicationCraft/applicationcraft.com/source/developers/user-guide/product-guide/widget-properties-events/advanced/advertising1.html.markdown

 <td width="15">
 </td>
 <td width="779">
   .Enter your Campaign ID and other parameters.
-Registration to [http://www.adfonic.com](http://www.adfonic.com) required
+Registration to <a href="http://www.adfonic.com">http://www.adfonic.com</a> required

 </td>
 </tr>